Holy smokes, I’m in Amsterdam! I'm here visiting my sister!

 You can easily get it if you don’t live by the ocean.
 You can buy it as a product where the ocean water has been concentrated.
 No need to worry about the salt.

-Along the same lines, kelp has been used for a long time as a fertilizer.
+Along the same lines, seaweed has been used for a long time as a fertilizer.
 It also has natural hormones which encourage plant growth.
 You can buy liquid kelp.
 I use it and ocean water, but you could choose one or the other.

 Too lazy to go out and buy a fertilizer?
 Okay, just use a bit of molasses, or sugar, or even coca-cola.
 Yes, even coca-cola!
 I’m a bit of a health nut, so I haven’t had a Coke in many years and I don’t recommend it for people, but it’s actually great for plants.
 It supplies sugars and carbon and phosphorus to feed soil microbes.